AM I ELIGIBLE FOR FINANCIAL ASSISTANCE?

 Distribution for the remainder of the student grant funds will be disbursed according to the US Department of Education guidelines.
 Autry will update this posting as more information is gained concerning the remainder of the student grant funds disbursement process.

 The methodology used by the Department of Education to determine Autry’s allocation only included Pell, and Cohort FT and HT students from IPEDS.

 Following are the instructions, directions and guidance provided by Autry to students concerning the Emergency Financial Aid Grant.

 Students were contacted by phone through SchoolMessenger informing them of an email sentregarding Emergency Financial Aid Grants.

 Students received an email about the Emergency Financial Aid Grants.
 If students had expenses related to the disruption of campus operations due to COVID19 and were Title IV eligible, students were asked to reply YES or NO by the deadline.

-Eligible students will complete and sign an application certifying that he/she has expenses related to the disruption of campus operations due to the COVID19 and certify Title IV eligibility.
-Students will also check all expense categories that applied:
+Eligible students completed and signed an application certifying that he/she had expenses related to the disruption of campus operations due to the COVID19 and certified they were eligible by meeting the criteria as defined by law in SEC 484, 20 U.S.C.
+1091, in Title IV of the Higher Education Act of 1965, as amended (HEA) by being a U.S. Citizen or eligible non-citizen and having a valid social security number.
+Students also checked all expense categories that applied:

 ____ Course Materials